Acebeam X80 Flashlight Review

 On Hold Mode cycle (L,M,H,R,G,UV)

 ^ Turbo Max is a slow double click.
-After the first click the light will turn off just briefly, then the next click it’ll turn back on to Turbo Max.
+After the first click, the light will turn off just briefly, then the next click, it’ll turn back on to Turbo Max.
 It’s not intuitive at all.

-The manual says that when in TURBO, I should be able to double click for TURBO MAX.
+The manual says that when in TURBO, I should be able to double-click for TURBO MAX.
 This was not the case for me.
 When in Turbo, double-clicking again turned the light off.
-I should be able to double click between Turbo and Turbo Max.
+I should be able to double-click between Turbo and Turbo Max.
 I reached out to Acebeam, and after an initial conversation, didn’t hear from them again.
-My cells were charged, and Acebeam branded, so I’m not sure what the issue was.
+My cells were charged and Acebeam-branded, so I’m not sure what the issue was.
 I also tried some unprotected cells (30q), and they also didn’t produce Turbo Max.

 Modes